jhartworks/awtrix/README.md

-# discord
-Discord websocket Message
+# AWTRIX Clock Module for Symcon